-I am a BACP accredited counsellor, who works with individuals and couples in both North and East Oxford.
-I am a kind and compassionate listener, with counselling experience extending over more than twenty years.
-My approach to counselling has two strands.
-Where appropriate, we focus on the themes and patterns in your story which have been with you for some time, possibly reaching back to your childhood.
-We explore those in depth, identifying ways in which they are affecting you in the present.
+I am a compassionate listener, with practice experience extending over more than twenty-five years.
+My approach to therapy has two strands.
+A central focus is the themes and patterns in your story which have been with you for some time.
+We explore those in depth, identifying ways in which they are still affecting you in the present.

-The second strand is about the future you are working towards.
+The second strand is about changes you are working towards.
 Sometimes, a series of smaller changes may be all that is need to make a big difference to your life.
-At others, you may be considering more far-reaching decisions.
-Counselling will help you to look at the implications of a change of course, so that you can make the best choice.
+At other times, you may be considering more far-reaching decisions which require longer and deeper exploration.
+Therapy will help you to look at the implications of a change of course, so that you can make the best choice.

-You can attend counselling for a few sessions, or over a longer period.
-Counselling is most beneficial if it becomes part of your weekly routine over at least four to six weeks.
+You can attend therapy for a defined number of sessions, or over a longer period.
+It is most beneficial if it becomes part of your weekly routine over at least six weeks.
 This allows time for exploration, as well as trying out new ways of doing things.
-Where issues have been with you for a long time and are very entrenched, a counselling arrangement over six to twelve weeks, or several months may be most effective.
+Where issues have been with you for a long time and are very entrenched, a therapy arrangement over several months or more will be most effective.

 Training, qualifications & experience

-As well as practising as a counsellor, I work as an organisational consultant and an executive coach.
-I have an MA in ‘Consultation and the Organisation’ from the Tavistock Centre, and I have trained in executive coaching at Ashridge Business School.
+Alongside my practice as a psychotherapist, I work as an organisational consultant and an executive coach.
+I have a Master's degree in ‘Consultation and the Organisation’ from the Tavistock Centre, and I have trained in executive coaching at Ashridge Business School.
 I worked for many years as a manager of clinical services for a global healthcare company, specialising in Employee Assistance Programmes (EAPs), and I have a strong interest in organisations, each of which has a unique blend of people, culture and relationships.

 Accredited register membership